Oyoshi/pgs-react-upskill-backend/README.md

 ## Authentication

 For demo purpose database has been populated with default user.
-Its credentials are
+Its credentials are `username: upskill`, `password: upskill`.
-    `username: upskill`
-    `password: upskill`